skytap/well-architected-framework/resiliency/solutions/GoSave/ibmimigrationwithgosave.md

 #### Before you begin<a name="begin"></a>

+* Perform review to ensure there are no corrupted objects on the source LPAR

 * Install latest PTFs on IBM i with below individual PTFs installed

   * <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-minimum-levels" target="_blank">Minimum</a> PTF level for IBM i